The following is an edited transcript of Tom Martin’s interview with Lisa Bodell, CEO of futurethink.

 Making simplicity practical

-Tom: And by the way, I found on your website, futurethink.com, a simplification toolkit, which seems to carry forward the ideas that you were just talking about.
+Tom: I found on your website, futurethink.com, a simplification toolkit, which seems to carry forward the ideas that you were just talking about.
 Tell us about that?

-Lisa: So, you know, one of the things I really like to do is not just talk about a theory, but really about practice.
+Lisa: One of the things I really like to do is not just talk about a theory, but really about practice.
 This is kind of the Midwesterner in me.
 I really like the practical “get things done.”

 So, the idea of the toolkit was: “Don’t take my word for it, try it, use it; one of these will help you get to the work that matters.”